 When it comes to Gamification for iGaming, we rather agree with the following definition instead:

 “Gamification is the process of taking something that already exists – a website, an enterprise application, an online community – and integrating game mechanics into it to motivate participation, engagement, and loyalty. “

 We have in our research found a framework for attacking Gamification with a structured approach.
 Yu-kai Chou is one of the world’s foremost experts on the subject of Gamification.
 Through his Octalysis Framework, he has defined game elements and categorized them from a Psychological perspective.
 These categories are:

-These areas will effect the Customer differently.
+These areas will affect the Customer differently.
 Some build on Positive Feelings (Meaning, Empowerment, etc) whilst others pray on Fear (Scarcity, Avoidance, Unpredictability).
-Some focuses on Extrinsic Motivation, “Do this, Get that”, and some on Intrinsic Motivation, when you are doing something because the activity is rewarding by itself.
+Some focus on Extrinsic Motivation, “Do this, Get that”, and some on Intrinsic Motivation, when you are doing something because the activity is rewarding by itself.

 Identifying in which of these areas your product speaks to your customers, and in which areas it doesn’t, can help in determining what direction your development should take.

 As you may have understood by now, there is no magic formula of which game design elements should be used, and where to use them.

 In our studies of Gamification and Loyalty tools, we have come across one key learnings, specifically on when Gamification Efforts fail.
 Here are our Do’s and Don’ts of Gamification: